chris-huxtable/CBHCollectionKit/README.md

 A Slice can be thought of an abstraction over a c array.
 It makes for safer use by performing bounds checking and by reducing user code that is more likely to contain mistakes.

-### `CBHBuffer`
+### `CBHWedge`

-A Buffer, in the context of this Framework, is a dynamically sized slice.
+A Wedge, is a dynamically sized slice.
 It is intended to handle growth for the user, reducing complexity and the likelihood for error.

 ### `CBHStack`